-Designation for a bulbous or cylindrical vessel used for the transport, storage and storage as well as the removal of liquids.
+Term for a bulbous or cylindrical vessel that is used for the transport, storage and storage as well as the removal of liquids.
 Smaller formats also serve as drinking vessels.
-Also the amphorae belong to the group of pitcher-like vessels.
-The preferred materials for the production of pitchers were and are mainly stoneware or glass, but it is also used silver, tin, porcelain, earthenware and others.
-In most cases, a jug is laterally provided with a hexagonal handle and sometimes with a beak-shaped spout (spout) and also a lid.
+Also the amphorae belong to the group of jug-like vessels.
+The preferred materials for the production of jugs were and still are stoneware or glass, but silver, tin, porcelain, earthenware and others are also used.
+Mostly a jug is provided with a vertical handle on the side and sometimes with a beak-shaped spout (snout) and a lid.
 In Greek mythology, the "Pandora's Box" was one pithos (Earthenware).
-Canopic jugs are the vessels in which the intestines were buried separately in ancient Egypt during mummification.
-In the ancient village of Kanopus (Egypt) there was a temple where the god of the afterlife Osiris was worshiped in the form of a human-headed pitcher containing Nile water.
+The vessels in which the intestines were separately buried during mummification in ancient Egypt are called cannon jugs.
+In the ancient city of Kanopus (Egypt) there was a temple in which the god of the afterlife Osiris was worshiped in the form of a pitcher with a human head that contained Nile water.

 Jugs are used in many countries with country-specific names, such as Brocca (Italy), Cruche (France), Jug (England) or Krushka (Russia).
-The delimitation of a jug is the usual tubular spout for the spout (as in a watering can).
-In today's parlance is usually under a jug a drinking vessel especially for beer with a volume of mostly 0.5 or 1 liter.
-In Austria, a "Krügerl" is both the name for the drinking vessel and for the volumes.
-The same applies in Germany for the “half"; There are also the terms "tankard" or beer here bembel, Jug-like vessels are also welcome decanting used by wine.
-See also below capacity measures and wine vessels,
+The delimitation to a jug is the tubular spout for the pouring spout (as is the case with a watering can).
+In today's parlance, a jug is mostly a drinking vessel especially for beer with a volume of usually 0.5 or 1 liter.
+In Austria, a "Krügerl" is both the name for the drinking vessel and for the volume.
+The same applies in Germany to the “half”; here there are also the terms "tankard" or beer bembel, Jug-like vessels also like to be decanting used by wine.
+See also under capacity measures and wine vessels,